 It’s good to work out what messages you wish to impart to your reader early in the process.
 This will help you sort through all the information you’ll gather later, in order to figure out what will make the cut.
 It will also help you find your writing voice and determine how you want to tell your story (or share your wisdom).

-For instance, one of your messages for your memoirs might be about the value of perseverance.
+For instance, one of your messages for your memoir might be about the value of perseverance.
 Another message could center around the importance of ethical behavior in business.
 So, the individual stories that will make up the book should center around these themes.

 Assignment: Write down the messages you wish to impart to your reader.

 Once you’ve finished these steps, you’ll be ready to start collecting notes, which you’ll use to create an outline.
-That will be the subject for the next blog article!
+That will be the subject of the next blog article!
 Let me know how you did with the assignments above in the comment section below!